MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-workloads.md

   - A traffic-light model to represent health.
   - How to respond to failures across workload components.

-For more information, see [Cloud monitoring guide: Monitoring strategy for cloud deployment models](../../../manage/monitor/cloud-models-monitor-overview.md).
+For more information, see [Monitoring in a cloud environment](../../../manage/monitor/monitoring.md).

 ## Workload management and monitoring recommendations